-And of course we want to use our model for prediction, here at the known points:
+Of course we want to use our model for prediction, here at the known points:

-TASK 49: Use the random forest object to predict back at the calibration points, and plot the actual vs. fitted values.
+TASK 56: Use the random forest object to predict back at the calibration points, and plot the actual vs. fitted values.

-We do this with the predict method applied to a randomForest object; this automatically calls function predict.randomForest.
-The points to predict and the values of the predictor variables at those points are supplied in a dataframe with the optional argument newdata.
-In this case we already have the dataframe, i.e., the meuse object.
+We do this with the predict method applied to a ranger object; this automatically calls function predict.randomForest.
+The points to predict and the values of the predictor variables at those points are supplied in a dataframe with the argument data.
+In this case we use the known values in the meuse.sf object.